Learn what a Salesforce Administrator is, and what they do to create a vital bridge between business and technology.

 And that’s just one department.
 We have solutions for just about every team in a company, including sales, marketing, customer service, and more.
 Each department can learn from the Salesforce Admin how to use our platform most effectively.

-How can you become a Salesforce Admin?
+How to become a Salesforce Admin

 - Managing users, data, and security